-Hands on: preparation of a complex case for diastema closure preparation of a complex case for additional closure
+Hands on: preparation of a complex case for diastema closure

 After the Day 7 programme, participants should have gained the following:

 - 1. Further understanding of how preparation design affects the final shape of the restorations, building on material covered in day 4; - 2.
 Knowledge of when to extend preparations interproximally, and how much preparation is appropriate; - 3.
 A more detailed understanding of techniques available to minimise tooth preparation; - 4.
 A more detailed understanding of ceramic material selection for challenging clinical situations - 5.
 An understanding of different impression materials and techniques and when each of them is appropriate.